SanazJml27/medweave-clinical-data-harmonization/README.md

 * multi-patient synthetic examples
 * LLM stress-test examples with messy text, JSON, and CSV

-All sample data are fictional.
+All sample data are synthetic.

 ## Testing